 3. Not Ignoring or Putting Off Vital Tasks

 Many people subscribe to the idea of a to-do list because they want to avoid procrastination.

-Sadly, one way or the other, they get trapped in that same procrastination, although in a different dress.
+Sadly, one way or the other, they get trapped in that realm of procrastination, although in a different form.

-When you are writing your to-do-list, you might think: “Okay, I won’t do this now; I’ll get to it later.”
+When writing your to-do list, you might think: “Okay, I won’t do this now; I’ll get to it later.”

 Before subscribing to the idea of a not-to-do list, I’ve been a victim of this.

 Sometimes, I’ll push off big tasks—even though vital—until it’s late.

 My excuse is to start small tasks first.
 But it does not usually end well.

 Thus, I’ve learned to give vital tasks their place—no procrastination.

 The lesson for you: Start working on your vital projects and desist from pushing them off.